rundeck/docs/docs/manual/projects/resource-model-sources/gcp-gke.md

 - `kubernetes-cluster-endpoint`: The API server endpoint of the cluster
 - `kubernetes-use-pod-service-account`: Whether to use pod service account for authentication
 - `kubernetes-cloud-provider`: Set to "gcp-gke"
-- `node-source-uuid`: A unique identifier for the node source

 ### Authentication Modes